-In a new article for the Journal of Ethnic and Migration Studies, Mathias Czaika (University Professor, Danube University Krems), Marta Bivand Erdal (Research Professor, Peace Research Institute Oslo, PRIO) and Cathrine Talleraas (Senior Researcher, PRIO and Chr.
+In this article for the Journal of Ethnic and Migration Studies, Mathias Czaika (University Professor, Danube University Krems), Marta Bivand Erdal (Research Professor, Peace Research Institute Oslo, PRIO) and Cathrine Talleraas (Senior Researcher, PRIO and Chr.
 Michelsen Institute) explore Europe’s external migration mix, considering three policy instruments which form part of the EU’s remote control of borders, namely visa policy, readmission agreements and resettlement programs.

 Rather than analysing the impacts of these three policy instruments on complex patterns of migration flows into specific European countries or the EU, this article examines the patterns and inter-actions of these policies and how they are employed by European states.